Gain a Competitive Edge

 What will I learn?

-- Insight into the theories and practices that shape contemporary workplaces including labour and employment relations; labour policy and employment law; human resource management and organizational behavior.
+- Theories and practices that shape contemporary workplaces including labour and employment relations, labour policy and employment law, human resource management and organizational behavior.

 - Knowledge, skills, and abilities to evaluate and address contemporary work-related problems.